UniversalDependencies/docs/_say/feat/Aspect.md

 ### <a name="Aor">`Aor`</a>: aorist

-Zaar: The aorist is the default aspect, morphologically unmarked, and tonally associated with a low tone.
+Zaar: The aorist is the default aspect, morphologically unmarked (lemma = ø).
 It is used where TAM values are backgrounded, and in narration where they are contextually recoverable.

 #### Examples